 The Department manages all cancer screening programmes in the Central Denmark Region: colorectal, cervical, and breast cancer.
 This organisation provides exceptional opportunities for research at a high international level that can be rapidly implemented into daily clinical practice to the benefit of the citizens.

-The scientific focus of the Department is population-based screening and research is centred on optimising cancer screening programmes – current as well as future - on a regional, national, and international level while utilising the Department's unique possibility to address cross-programme synergies.
+The scientific focus of the University Research Clinic is population-based cancer screening and research is centred on optimising cancer screening programmes – current as well as future - on a regional, national, and international level while utilising the Department's unique possibility to address cross-programme synergies.

 The research addresses all aspects of cancer screening programmes from participation to testing as well as screening derived clinical procedures.
 Health services research and interventions are used as key elements.
 The research methods include register-based research, intervention trials, interviews, patient reported outcome measures, diagnostics and clinical data.